My Therapy Practice

 Marriage and Couples: Assessment of conflict pattern and uniting together against the problem

-Family: Assessment of family functioning and reorganizing patterned, rules, roles, boundaries, or communication to meet the needs of the families current life stage
+Family: Assessment of family functioning and reorganizing patterned, rules, roles, boundaries, or communication to meet the family’s current need

 Parent-Child relationship: Assessment of relational attachment and supporting secure bonding

-Collaborative, individualized plans focused on specific personal goals, functional impairments, and life circumstances
+Collaborative, individualized, assessment-based treatment plans focused on specific personal goals, functional impairments, and life circumstances

 Payment